Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 • Sudden episodes triggered by stress, fatigue, pain, sleep loss, or emotional overload

-• Symptoms that have been difficult to explain despite prior testing
+• Symptoms that remain difficult to explain despite previous testing

-• Conflicting opinions about epilepsy vs non-epileptic events
+• Conflicting opinions about epilepsy and non-epileptic events

 • Events that continue despite seizure medication